Trauma Cycle: How to Win Your Battle

 Shock & awe

 Here, you are in total surprise and confusion.
-You may feel like you’re having a nightmare or that the situation is unreal.
-Also, your body is likely to tense, and your heart rate may be racing.
-Some experience the flop, where you may faint or become mentally unresponsive.
+You feel like you’re having a nightmare or that the situation is unreal.
+Also, your body is also tense, and your heart rate be racing.
+Some experience the flop, where you faint or become mentally unresponsive.
 It then leads to the acute stress response.

 Denial